Conor Kearns (rugby union)

 Conor Kearns (born March 12, 1993) is an Irish-American rugby union player who last played wing, fullback and fly-half for the San Diego Legion, the USA under-20's and the USA Selects.

 Early life

 Kearns was born in San Francisco to Irish parents originally from Dublin.
 When Kearns was still a child the family moved to Limerick where he would grow up playing with Old Crescent.

 University

 Kearns completed a degree in Molecular Medicine and Immunology at Trinity College and competed with the university's rugby club in the AIL league.
-He went onto to pursue a Master's in Pharmacology at the University of Oxford, where he also played for the rugby club in the famed Varsity match against Cambridge.
+He went on to pursue a Master's in Pharmacology at the University of Oxford, where he also played for the rugby club in the famed Varsity match against Cambridge.
 Kearns captained the team in their 20–10 defeat to Cambridge at Twickenham in 2017.
 He also took part in their 38–16 victory in the 2018 Varsity Match.
 Kearns made an appearance for the Munster A side against the Ireland under-20s in April 2016.